 Frequently asked questions

-About our maps
+About our maps and prints

 Depends!
 If it is really just for personal use (i.e. not making any money off it, not even indirectly like YouTube ads), you are welcome to use the maps as long as the logo is visible and you properly credit us.
 Tagging us on social media would also do the trick.